zeljkofilipin/search/README.md

 Yandex was reasonable easy to automate.

 DuckDuckGo was the easiest to automate.
 It always returned 10 results and it was easy to get the data.

+I have decided to automate Yandex and DuckDuckGo.